State of the Race: How Battleground Polls See Trump-Harris

 Here is a breakdown of recent polling results for each state.

 Arizona: Trump appears to be polling well in a state he lost by just 10,457 votes to Joe Biden in 2020 but won in 2016.
-A Noble Predictive Insights poll released Friday showed Trump with a 48%-47% lead.
-The final On Point/Red Eagle Politics/SoCal Strategies poll shows Trump ahead 50%-49%.
+In a Victory Insights poll released Monday, Trump has a 49.2%-48.4% lead.
+A poll by Emerson College/The Hill released Monday showed Trump ahead 50%-48%.

-Georgia: An AtlasIntel poll released Thursday showed Trump with a 48.8%-47.2% lead.
-A CNN/SSRS poll released Thursday showed Trump with a 48%-47% lead, but a Rasmussen Reports poll released the same day showed Trump with a 51%-46% advantage.
+Georgia: A poll by Emerson College/The Hill released Monday showed Trump ahead 50%-49%.
+An InsiderAdvantage poll released Sunday showed Trump ahead 48.7%-47.7% but a New York Times/Siena College poll released Sunday showed Harris ahead 48%-47%.

-Michigan: A Marist poll released Friday shows the race tightening, with Harris ahead 51%-48%.
-In its September poll, Harris was ahead 52%-47%.
-In the final Detroit Free Press poll released Friday, Harris is ahead 48%-45%.

-Nevada: A Susquehanna poll released Friday showed Trump ahead 50.2%-44.2%.
-An Emerson College poll released Friday shows Harris ahead 48%-47%.
+Nevada: A poll by Emerson College/The Hill released Monday showed the candidates tied with 48% each.
+A New York Times/Siena College poll released Sunday showed Harris ahead 49%-46%.

-North Carolina: A Redfield & Wilton Strategies poll for The Telegraph released Friday showed Trump ahead 48%-47%.
-An AtlasIntel poll released Thursday showed Trump ahead 50.7%-46.7%, outside of the poll's margin of error of +/- 3 percentage points.
+North Carolina: A poll by Emerson College/The Hill released Monday showed Trump ahead 49%-48%.
+A Patriot Polling survey released Sunday showed Trump ahead 50.5%-48.9%.

-Pennsylvania: In a state believed by many as a must-win to take the White House, the final On Point/Red Eagle Politics/SoCal Strategies poll showed Harris with a 50%-48% lead.
-A USA Today/Suffolk College poll released Friday showed the candidates tied at 49% each, and a Redfield & Wilton Strategies poll for The Telegraph released Friday showed the candidates tied at 48% each.
+Pennsylvania: In a state believed by many as a must-win to take the White House, a Research Co. poll released Monday showed Harris ahead 50%-49%.
+A New York Times/Siena College poll released Sunday showed the candidates tied with 48% each.

-Wisconsin: A Marist poll released Friday showed Harris ahead 50%-48%.
-A Redfield & Wilton Strategies poll for The Telegraph released Friday showed Harris ahead 48%-47%.
+Wisconsin: A poll by Emerson College/The Hill released Monday showed the candidates tied with 49% each.
+A New York Times/Siena College poll released Sunday showed Harris ahead 49%-47%.

 Michael Katz ✉